April 18, 2026·Green Fee Tracker Research

 Bobby Jones Golf Course: Donald Ross Design Near Buckhead

-Bobby Jones Golf Course($32 weekday) is the closest quality public course to central Atlanta — about 4 miles from Midtown — and one of the few public courses in the country with a direct connection to golf's greatest amateur champion.
+Bobby Jones Golf Courseis the closest quality public course to central Atlanta — about 4 miles from Midtown — and one of the few public courses in the country with a direct connection to golf's greatest amateur champion.
 The course was renovated by Rees Jones and reopened in 2021, preserving the Donald Ross design characteristics while upgrading infrastructure.
-At $32 weekday, it is the best historical value in the Atlanta market.
+It is the best-value historical course in the Atlanta market — see current rates in the pricing table above.

 Stone Mountain Golf Club: The Best Value in Atlanta

 Stone Mountain Golf Club — two courses (Stonemont and Lakemont) operated within Georgia State Park — is the consensus best-value golf destination in the Atlanta metro.
-Stonemont ($62 peak, 4.3 stars) is the stronger of the two; Lakemont ($55) provides lake views and a shorter, more accessible layout.
-Both courses benefit from state park maintenance standards and a setting that is genuinely distinctive.
+Stonemont (4.3 stars) is the stronger of the two; Lakemont provides lake views and a shorter, more accessible layout.
+Both benefit from state park maintenance standards and a setting that is genuinely distinctive.
 For visitors who want quality at reasonable rates without driving to the northern suburbs, Stone Mountain is the answer.
+See current rates in the pricing table above.

 TPC Sugarloaf: Atlanta's Premium Public Experience